Lars-Erik Esbjörs

 Lars-Erik Esbjörs (born October 11, 1949 in Avesta, Sweden) is a retired Swedish professional ice hockey player and coach.

 He is the father of ice hockey players Joacim and Jonas Esbjörs.

+On 13 February 1975, a plane carrying members of his ice hockey team crashed on approach to Gävle–Sandviken Airport.
+Everyone survived the crash but Esbjörs was one of the most seriously injured; he spent several weeks at Gävle Hospital.